marcellovictorino/MLIND_Project1_SupervisedLearning/README.md

 + Explaining an algorithm in layman's terms is a valuable exercise.
 It requires deeper understanding of how a model works to come up with simple and easy to understand explanations/analogies.
 + There is a reason why the Gradient Boosting model is being vastly implemented on classification problems: even though it does require more time to train, it yields great results with little prediction time.
 As member of the `ensembles` family, it also contains the `feature_importances` method, making it easy to interpret and evaluate the impact of each feature.
 + As a matter of fact, training the model using only the five most important features yielded classification results similar to the one trained using all features available.
 This wouls be an interesting approach to implement in cases with limited amount of time/resources for model training.

+### Key Finding:
+**Capital Gain**, **Education Years**, and **Age** are all reasonable parameters to be correlated with an individual's income.
+Their presence in the Top 5 most important features seems justifiable.

+The same cannot be said for the <u>main feature</u>: **Marital Status - Married**.
+In itself, the fact of being married does not sound reasonable to be correlated with making more money.
+A possible explanation is this feature actually works as a proxy, capturing an underlying characteristic of the "typical" successful person in the USA in the 90's.